Creating a Science Gateway App¶

 By doing so, we will se that OnDemand provides great flexibility in

-allowing you to work in either ruby
+allowing you to work in either ruby, node.js, or

-which all integrate easily with Passenger Phusion.
+python which all integrate easily with Passenger Phusion.

 But any language can now be supported as of Passenger Phusion 6, as long as your app: